Stellar designations and names: Stars named for individuals

 A few stars are named for individuals.
 These are mostly names in common use that were taken up by the scientific community at some juncture.
 The first such case (discounting characters from mythology) was Cor Caroli (α CVn), named in the 17th century for Charles I of England.
 The remaining examples are mostly named after astronomers, the best known are probably Barnard's Star (which has the highest known proper motion of any star and is thus notable even though it is far too faint to be seen with the naked eye), Kapteyn's Star and recently Tabby's Star.

-The International Astronomical Union has held two NameExoWorlds contests to give proper names to exoplanets and their host stars, in 2014/5 and 2019.
+The International Astronomical Union has held three NameExoWorlds contests to give proper names to exoplanets and their host stars, in 2014/5, 2019 and 2022.
 As a result, several stars were named after people, including Cervantes for Mu Arae, Copernicus for 55 Cancri A, and Rosalíadecastro (HD 149143) after the writer Rosalía de Castro.